RNando1337/Laravel-Deploy-Methods/README.md

 ## English Documentation
 Steps:
 1. Start by uploading your Laravel application outside the web root directory.
-For instance, if the web root directory is ~/public_html, place your Laravel application outside of it.
+For instance, if the web root directory is (~/public_html or etc), place your Laravel application outside of it.
 The folder structure should resemble the following:

 ```
    ├── public_html (web root directory)